brophdawg11/Automator.js/README.md

 ### Pass-through values ###

-Any return values from automator functions that are not a Promise or an Array will simply be passed through to the next step in the process.
+Any return values from Automator steps that are not a Promise or an Array will simply be passed through to the next step in the process.

     var automator = new Automator();